 Puerta del Sol, a city square right in the heart of Madrid, is rich in historical significance both for Madrileños and all Spaniards.
 Wander around the open plaza and you’ll spot several monuments which will give you a peek into the capital’s history.

 Sol is one of the reasons why Madrid is also referred to as the culinary capital of the country.
 So, be bold and step into any bar or restaurant around the Plaza to make your own tasty discovery.
-For a true taste of Madrid, you should sample the Bocadillo de Calamares, a local specialty made of fresh bread rolls filled with squid rings deep-fried in olive oil.
+For a true taste of Madrid, you should sample the Bocadillo de Calamares, a local speciality made of fresh bread rolls filled with squid rings deep-fried in olive oil.

 Another local favourite is Cocido Madrileño, a hearty stew filled with vegetables, chickpeas, chorizo, and different cuts of pork.
 Simmered for no less than four hours, the stew is normally served and eaten over two to three courses in a meal.
 For dessert, hop over to the Chocolateria de San Gines, which serves up Churros con Chocolate, a sinfully sweet Spanish snack that locals consume for breakfast, too.
 When you’re in Spain, do as the Spaniards do!

 Come shop till you drop

 Any shopping trip to Spain wouldn’t be complete without a visit to Salamanca.
 In fact, many often compare it to California’s Rodeo Drive in Beverly Hills.
-But, in Salamanca, the mix of quaint local shops and international luxury and high street brands mean you don’t have to be a millionaire or Hollywood celebrity to shop here.
+But, in Salamanca, the mix of quaint local shops and international luxury and high street brands means you don’t have to be a millionaire or Hollywood celebrity to shop here.

 More than its tourist attractions and sightseeing, Spain is also the go-to spot for shopaholics.
 Head to Serrano Street to shop for stylish threads at the flagship store of Zara, the Spanish fashion retailer that has conquered the world.
 It’s a dream come true for fans of the high street brand, with a wide array of everything fashion spread over seven floors in a 2,400sqm building.

 Located on the same street is Casa Loewe, the flagship store of the iconic Spanish luxury leather brand, Loewe.
 Set within a 19th-century building, the three-storey boutique boasts the entire range of products in the Loewe world for both men and women, along with accessories and exclusive bespoke collections.

 But if you’d rather bring home something that’s uniquely Madrid, head to El Rastro, the most popular open-air flea market in Spain, located between Calle Embajadores and the Ronda de Toledo.
 Open every Sunday, the flea market is a bargain hunter’s paradise where you’ll be able to find new and pre-loved clothes, quaint jewellery, bags, and decorative ornaments at unbeatable prices.
 Fan of flea markets and finding unique pieces?
 Singapore is no stranger to quaint art markets too!

 3. La Latina